-Axis Communications Introduces ACS Edge And Cloud Storage For AXIS Camera Station
+Axis Communications introduces ACS Edge and Cloud Storage for AXIS Camera Station

-Axis Communications, the global leader in security and Network surveillance technologies, has launched two brand-new solutions within the AXIS Camera Station ecosystem.
-AXIS Camera Station Edge (ACS Edge) and AXIS Camera Station Cloud Storage (ACS Cloud Storage) transform network video management through edge cloud capabilities and enhance companies' physical security and surveillance systems.
+(MENAFN- Procre8) Dubai, UAE, November 2024 – Axis Communications, the global leader in security and network surveillance technologies, has launched two brand-new solutions within the AXIS Camera Station ecosystem.
+AXIS Camera Station Edge (ACS Edge) and AXIS Camera Station Cloud Storage (ACS Cloud Storage) transform network video management through edge cloud capabilities and enhance companies’ physical security and surveillance systems.
 The two solutions are now available as part of the AXIS Camera Station product suite.

 As cloud adoption becomes essential for businesses in the Middle East to navigate the global digital economy, the cloud also emerges as an essential component of modernising businesses’ physical security and surveillance capabilities, combined with its potential for enhanced data analysis and cybersecurity.